 Our only complaint is the no auto kill switch option.

-Buffered VPN allows torrenting on all its servers, which means multiple locations across 37 countries around the world to choose from.
+From our torrent VPN test, Buffered VPN allows torrenting on all its servers, which means multiple locations across 37 countries around the world to choose from.
 The company also supports unlimited server switching too.

 IPVanish VPN – A secure yet fast option for anonymous torrenting